 Setting goals for yourself and your child is a great way to stay on task with your language-teaching efforts so you don’t let it fall by the wayside.
 Make sure to set realistic goals, even if they don’t seem all that impressive.
 It’s a great way to feel like you are making progress in your busy schedule.

-Don’t Be Afraid to Multi-Task
+Don’t Be Afraid to Multitask

 Making time for language learning shouldn't feel like homework.
-If you are finding it difficult to make time in your busy schedule, then try to find ways to incorporate language learning into the tasks already on your “to-do sheet.”
+If you are finding it difficult to make time in your busy schedule, then try to find ways to incorporate language learning into the tasks already on your “to-do list.”

 Tailor Activities To Your Child